fbpx

 Download the Latest Report

-With the release of its second report, Fierce Whiskers continues to raise the bar in the spirits industry by adding Scope 3 emissions.
+With the release of its third report, Fierce Whiskers leads the spirits industry by reducing emissions intensity and improving efficiency.

 Fierce Whiskers (FW) is a unique American bourbon distillery that embraces the ethos of “greatness through stubbornness.”
 Making world-class whiskey is not easy, and doing so sustainably adds another layer of complexity.
 FW is focused on producing the highest quality whiskey, from grain selection to barrel aging and bottling, with an emphasis on efficiency throughout every step of its process.
 FW sources local grains whenever possible, utilizes low-impact Kelvin Cooperage white oak barrels for aging its whiskey, and has built a unique five-story rickhouse with louvers to leverage the harsh Central Texas climate in the aging process.